Jean de Reszke: Early years

 Jan Mieczysław Reszke was born into a prosperous family with operatic and classical music traditions in Warsaw, Congress Poland, in 1850.
 (Note: His godfather was Wladyslaw Unifiaski, Lieutenant of the Artillery of the Troops for the Czar of Russia.)
-Both his parents were Poles; his father, Jan Reszke was a Polish state official and railroad controller and his mother, Emiljia, an amateur soprano.
+Both his parents were Poles; his father, Jan Reszke was a Polish state official and railroad controller and his mother, Emiljia, an amateur mezzo-soprano.
 Their household was a recognized musical centre.

-His mother, Emilia Ufniarska, first taught him to sing.
+His mother, Emiljia Ufniarska, first taught him to sing.
 She was a soprano who had studied under Manuel García and Pauline Viardot, his daughter.
 He sang with his siblings Josephine and Édouard at a soirée in 1869 and he sang soprano solos as a boy in Warsaw Cathedral. Édouard, a bass, debuted in Aida in Paris in April 1876.

 Reszke studied law at the city's university, but after a few years he abandoned his legal schooling to study singing.
 He initially trained as a baritone under Francesco Ciaffei at the Warsaw Conservatoire, followed by lessons with Antonio Cotogni in Italy.